wpilibsuite/frc-docs/source/docs/software/commandbased/profile-subsystems-commands.rst

 The ``TrapezoidProfileCommand`` class (`Java <https://github.wpilib.org/allwpilib/docs/beta/java/edu/wpi/first/wpilibj2/command/TrapezoidProfileCommand.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/beta/cpp/classfrc2_1_1_trapezoid_profile_command.html>`__) allows users to create a command that will execute a single ``TrapezoidProfile``, passing its current state at each iteration to a user-defined function.

 As with ``TrapezoidProfileSubsystem``, users can create a ``TrapezoidProfileCommand`` by subclassing the ``TrapezoidProfileCommand`` class.
-However, as with many of the other command classes in the command-based library, users may want to save code by defining a ``TrapezoidProfileCommand`` :ref:`inline <docs/software/commandbased/convenience-features:Inline Command Definitions>`.
+However, as with many of the other command classes in the command-based library, users may want to save code by defining a ``TrapezoidProfileCommand`` :ref:`inline <docs/software/commandbased/organizing-command-based:Inline Commands>`.

 Creating a TrapezoidProfileCommand
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A ``TrapezoidProfileCommand`` can be created two ways - by subclassing the ``TrapezoidProfileCommand`` class, or by defining the command :ref:`inline <docs/software/commandbased/convenience-features:Inline Command Definitions>`.
+A ``TrapezoidProfileCommand`` can be created two ways - by subclassing the ``TrapezoidProfileCommand`` class, or by defining the command :ref:`inline <docs/software/commandbased/organizing-command-based:Inline Commands>`.
 Both methods ultimately extremely similar, and ultimately the choice of which to use comes down to where the user desires that the relevant code be located.

 In either case, a ``TrapezoidProfileCommand`` is created by passing the necessary parameters to its constructor (if defining a subclass, this can be done with a `super()` call):